 If you withdraw from university, you must re-apply for admission to re-commence studying in the future.

 If you decide to go ahead with withdrawing, you need to complete a withdrawal form.
 If you are enrolled in more than one course but only want to withdraw from one, please specify this on the form.

 Withdrawing from Murdoch as an international student

 Withdrawing will result in your Confirmation of Enrolment being cancelled.
-Murdoch does not issue, amend or cancel visas, however Murdoch has an obligation to advise the Department of Home Affairs of the change in enrolment status.
+Murdoch does not issue, amend or cancel visas, however Murdoch has an obligation, under Section 19 of the ESOS Act, to advise the Department of Home Affairs of the change in enrolment status.
 This may result in your visa being cancelled.